Valuing Care

 The approach aims to achieve this by capturing and scoring the needs of children and using this information to ensure children's needs are best supported.
 A benefit of this approach is that it enables us to have clear and consistent language and approach to describing needs and identifying support.
 This will improve our referral processes, sharing better information at the point of placement about the support that will meet children’s needs.

-If anybody is interested in knowing more contact Charlotte Marlor via email: CMarlor@impower.co.uk.
+If anybody is interested in being involved in Valuing Care or has any questions please contact Charlotte Marlor via email: CMarlor@impower.co.uk.

 Workforce